| Real Name | Kyle Thomas Busch |

 Busch is a cover driver in NASCAR Kart Racing and appears on the cover of NASCAR Heat 2 after winning the 2017 Monster Energy NASCAR All-Star Race cover competition.[90]
 He is also a playable driver in Forza Motorsport 6 through the NASCAR expansion pack, which includes his No. 18 Camry with M&M's and Interstate Batteries sponsorship.
 Alongside Chase Elliott and Jimmie Johnson, Busch provides commentary in the expansion as one of the "voices of motorsport."[91]

-Busch made a cameo as a West Virginia state trooper in the 2017 film Logan Lucky.[63]
-That same year, he appeared as a celebrity contestant on The $100,000 Pyramid.[64]
-As of August 2019, Busch and his wife starred on CMT's former reality TV show Racing Wives.[65]
-In 2022, an American documentary titled Rowdy,[66] which focused on Kyle Busch's NASCAR career, was released on June 29, 2022.
+Busch made a cameo as a West Virginia state trooper in the 2017 film Logan Lucky.[92]
+That same year, he appeared as a celebrity contestant on The $100,000 Pyramid.[93]
+When his wife starred in the 2019 CMT reality TV series Racing Wives, he was seen in some shots.[94]
+In 2022, an American documentary titled Rowdy was focused on his life and NASCAR career.[95]

-Busch, a professional wrestling fan, has appeared on WWE programming multiple times, including guest hosting WWE Raw in 2009 and returning on December 2, 2019.
-During his 2019 appearance, he briefly won the WWE 24/7 Championship by pinning R-Truth, with NASCAR's Michael Waltrip serving as guest referee.[67]
-R-Truth later reclaimed the title.
-The event was part of a cross-promotion with NBC Sports and NASCAR's awards banquet.
+Busch, a professional wrestling fan, appeared on WWE programming multiple times, including guest hosting WWE Raw in 2009 and returning on December 2, 2019.
+During his 2019 appearance, he briefly won the WWE 24/7 Championship by pinning R-Truth, with NASCAR's Michael Waltrip serving as guest referee.[96]
+R-Truth later reclaimed the title that night.[97][98]

 Legal issues

-On May 24, 2011, Busch was cited for reckless driving and speeding near Troutman, North Carolina, after driving 128 mph (206 km/h) in a 45 mph (72 km/h) zone while test-driving a Lexus LFA.[68]
-He later apologized, admitting he got "carried away."[69]
-On August 23, 2011, he pleaded guilty to speeding, receiving a US$1,000 fine, a 45-day license suspension, 30 hours of community service, and one year of unsupervised probation.[70]
+On May 24, 2011, Busch was cited for reckless driving and speeding near Troutman, North Carolina, after driving 128 mph (206 km/h) in a 45 mph (72 km/h) zone while test-driving a Lexus LFA.[99]
+He later apologized, admitting he had gotten "carried away."[100]
+On August 23, 2011, he pleaded guilty to speeding and received a US$1,000 fine, a 45-day license suspension, 30 hours of community service, and one year of unsupervised probation.[101]

 On February 6, 2023, news reports revealed that Busch had been arrested in Cancún, Mexico, in January for handgun possession.
 According to the prosecutor, Busch was sentenced to 42 months in prison and fined US$1,100, though details about how the sentence would be served were not disclosed.
-Busch later issued a statement apologizing for his lack of awareness regarding Mexican laws and stated that he considered the matter resolved.[72]
+Busch later issued a statement apologizing for his lack of awareness of Mexican laws and said he considered the matter resolved.[103]

 Rowdy Energy